Japanese community of Columbus, Ohio: History

 Honda first established operations in Marysville in 1979.
 Japanese people began living in Dublin and other suburbs instead of Marysville because Dublin established a support system for Japanese residents and the suburbs offered Saturday schools for Japanese residents.
 Therefore, as of 2013, few Japanese lived in Marysville.

 In 2012 Columbus received twenty cherry trees from the Japanese government and they were planted at the Franklin Park Conservatory and Botanical Gardens on April 27 of that year.

 Demographics

 Of all regions of Ohio, central Ohio has the largest Japanese national population.
 According to the "2013 Japanese Direct Investment Survey" by the Consulate-General of Japan in Detroit, Dublin had 2,002 Japanese nationals and Columbus had 705 Japanese nationals, giving those cities in the highest such populations in the state.

-As of the 2010 U.S. census, 1,071 Japanese people live in Dublin, making up 2.6% of the city's population.
-As of that year, 122 Japanese live in Union County, making up 0.2% of the county's population.
+As of the 2010 U.S. census, 1,071 Japanese people lived in Dublin, making up 2.6% of the city's population.
+As of that year, 122 Japanese lived in Union County, making up 0.2% of the county's population.
 Holly Zachariah of The Columbus Dispatch stated that "It has been that way historically."